Theatre Frequently Asked Questions

 Is it possible to study abroad?

-Yes, students in the Theatre Concentration often choose to study abroad either in the summer or during the regular academic year.
+Yes, students in the Theatre Major often choose to study abroad either in the summer or during the regular academic year.
 The Office of International Programs offers a number of study abroad opportunities.
 About one-third of theatre concentrators study abroad, most in London, where JMU has its own student housing and programs that run every semester and summer.

 Are there an improvisational theatre opportunities?